 As you know from your own customer experience, people usually need some time to make a purchase.
 Their customer journey before calling or placing an order online can be rather long.
-Let’s imagine that some ppc ad catches users’ attention.
-They are interested in a good/services it proposes, but they are not still ready to buy it.
+Let’s imagine that some PPC ad catches users’ attention.
+They are interested in good/services it proposes, but they are not still ready to buy it.
 Customers need some time to think, visit a website, search for this good on the Internet, read reviews, stumble on another paid ad and return to the site… and finally, they buy.
 Google Analytics shows the last touchpoint before the purchase (it’s a last-click attribution model), though it wasn’t the one that really worked and the one that was the main push.
-Having such a report at hand allows to identify the value of each traffic channel in total number of conversions and determine the most efficient sources that perform the best.
+Having such a report at hand allows us to identify the value of each traffic channel in the total number of conversions and determine the most efficient sources that perform the best.

 Why multi-channel funnels reports are important?

 Here’s how these reports look like in Google Analytics:

 Our goal selected in Google Analytics is a phone call, so we track the sequences of touchpoints that led to calls.
 Depending on your targets, you can track visits, registrations and other goals that are configured on your website.

 As you can see from this screenshot, there’re not only visits from separate channels.
 Some sequences leading to calls repeat.
 For example, sequence number 164 generated 5 calls from different people.